-% of value chain partners (by value of business done with such partners) that were assessed The company is planning to carry out assessment for their value chain partners in the upcoming financial years.
+% of value chain partners (by value of business done with such partners) that were assessed Health and safety practices The company is planning to carry out assessment for their Working Conditions value chain partners in the upcoming financial years.

-6. Provide details of any corrective actions taken or underway to address significant risks / concerns arising from assessments of health and safety practices and working conditions of value chain partners.
-NA ---- --- ---- --
+6. Provide details corrective actions or underway to a significant riconcerns arising assessments of and safety practic working conditions value chain partners. --

-PRINCIPLE 4: Businesses should respect the interests of and be responsive to all its stakeholders
+PRINCIPLE 4: Businesses should respect the interests of and be responsive to all its stakeholders Essential Indicators